samirelanduk/samirelanduk/README.md

 # Sam Ireland

-I'm a developer and PhD Student based in London.
+I'm a developer, consultant, and UCL PhD based in London.
 I write a lot of code.
 [I also write](https://samireland.com/writing/) and [do research](https://samireland.com/research/).

-I am currently working as a software contractor, mostly in the bioinformatics/biotech area.
-If you think my skillset would match a problem you have, it would be great to hear from you.

 ![](https://raw.githubusercontent.com/samirelanduk/jstrieb-github-stats/master/generated/overview.svg)
 ![](https://github.com/samirelanduk/jstrieb-github-stats/blob/master/generated/languages.svg)

 ## Currently Working On

-[My PhD](https://zincbind.net/) - creating machine learning models which predict zinc binding in proteins, and the modern web frontend for accessing them.
+[Deep Mountain](https://zincbind.net/) - software contracting, mostly in the bioinformatics/biotech area.
+If you think my skillset would match a problem you have, it would be great to hear from you.

-[Goodwright](https://goodwright.org/) - a web dev startup I run with a friend.
+[Goodwright](https://goodwright.com/) - a web dev startup I run with a friend.
+We make software for scientists, such as [iMaps](https://imaps.goodwright.com), [LabTab](https://labtab.io) and more.

 [Lytiko](https://lytiko.com/) - a personal analytics platform.